edgedb/edgedb/docs/edgeql/ddl/migrations.rst

     .. code-block::

         {
+          // Name of the parent migration
+          "parent": "<parent-migraiton-name>",

+          // Whether the confirmed DDL makes the migration complete,
+          // i.e. there are no more statements to issue.
+          "complete": {true|false},

-          // List of confirmed migration
+          // List of confirmed migration statements
-          // statements.
           "confirmed": [
             "<stmt text>",
             ...
           ],

-          // The variants of the next set of
+          // The variants of the next statement
-          // statements suggested by the system
+          // suggested by the system to advance
-          // to advance the migration script.
+          // the migration script.
           "proposed": {
-            "variants": [{
             "statements": [{
               "text": "<stmt text template>",
               "required-user-input": [{
                 "name": "<placeholder variable>",
                 "prompt": "<statement prompt>",
               }]
             }],
-              "confidence": (0..1)
+            "confidence": (0..1), // confidence coefficient
-              "prompt": "<variant prompt>"
+            "prompt": "<variant prompt>",
-            }]
+            "safe": {true|false}
           }
         }